Wondering what it’s like to be a life coach? This is for you!

-And I was slowly becoming convinced that everyone hated me because I was not making progress.
+And I was slowly becoming convinced that everyone hated me because I was not making progress in my coaching business.
 Marketing = hard on the ego, and you start to get a little crazy pants if you don’t have results.

-So here’s the thing: It wasn’t until I focused, both my niche AND my marketing, that things got better and I started to get people to pay me thousands of dollars to coach them.
+So here’s the hard-earned wisdom: It wasn’t until I focused, both my niche AND my marketing, that things got better and I started to get people to pay me thousands of dollars to coach them.

 I did less: I coached on a narrower topic (passion for professional women) and I marketed in fewer places (I focused on speaking because, and this is the critical bit, I liked it), and suddenly things started to work!